 She is a visual artist and a published poet and her passions are the written word, art-making and world travel.

 Aiello is Assistant Professor in the Undergraduate and Graduate Architecture Programs at NewSchool of Architecture & Design in San Diego.
 Her core area is History of Architecture and Urban Design at the Graduate and Undergraduate level.
-She has been teaching at NewSchool of Architecture and Design since 2005 and is part of the First Year (Foundation) Studio Faculty.
+She has been teaching at NewSchool of Architecture & Design since 2005 and is part of the First Year (Foundation) Studio Faculty.
 Among other courses, she teaches the popular History of Architecture and Urban Design: Analysis and Synthesis through Visual Notes class.
 The class focuses on teaching architectural history through hand drawing, in the form of student-generated visual notes based on assigned reading, aimed at strengthening visual literacy and graphic analysis in future architects.

 In the 2017-2018 school year, Aiello served as Chair of the NewSchool Council for Academic Policies, having served three years as Secretary.
 She is a Director on the NewSchool Foundation Board, a nonprofit organization, where she is the Scholarship Chair.